Estimated reading time: 4 minutes

 Do Your Study Abroad Expectations Meet Reality?

-Before you start your semester abroad you will most likely build up plenty of high expectations.
-Doing so is good – simply for the reason that it helps you become more motivated and eager to start your adventure.
-However, many of your expectations may or may not match with reality.
-Therefore it’s important to get your facts straight and understand which of your high expectations you should bring down a few notches in order to not get disappointed during your stay abroad.
-To help you prepare yourself I’ve compiled a conclusive list of study abroad expectations vs reality.
+Before you start your semester abroad you will most likely have plenty of high expectations.
+Doing so is good, simply for the reason that it helps you become more motivated and eager to start your adventure.
+However, many of your expectations may or may not match reality.
+Therefore, it’s important to get your facts straight and understand which of your high expectations you should bring down a few notches in order to not get disappointed during your stay abroad.
+To help you prepare yourself, I’ve compiled a conclusive list of study abroad expectations vs. reality.

 Expectation #1: “I will have plenty of new friends from all around the world by the end of my study abroad semester”